 Smoking is strictly prohibited in all units, balconies, hallways, common areas, and the building.
-First offense violators will be charged $75 and $150 any smoking offenses thereafter.
+First offense violators will be charged $150 and $250 any smoking offenses thereafter.
+A $50 fine will be charged for cigarette butts fount on your balcony or in your apartment.
 Smoking is also prohibited outside of the building within 25 feet of doorways, windows and ground level air intake structures.
 The resident accepts responsibility for informing visitors or guests of the community’s no-smoking policy.
 Failure to comply with this policy will result in a fine.

 Balls, sports equipment and any other similar items may not be used in the interior areas of the community.
 No object may be thrown or dropped from a window, balcony or unit/common area opening.
 This policy is strictly enforced.
 Window screens must be left intact and must not be removed, loosened, or altered in any manner.

 If a resident wishes to move to another unit, they must contact the front office for further details for more details on the appropriate procedure.
 All unit changes must be approved in advance and a transfer fee will be assessed.
 Unit transfers are not guaranteed.

 Willful destruction of the community by a resident or guest is a violation of policy and may result in disciplinary action, prosecution and immediate eviction.